rajkirandhiman/CoSMR/README.md

 ## How to use CoSMR charts in the field

 In order to see the steps to use CoSMR charts the reader must read section 3.1 of the paper "Graphical charts for onsite Continuous Slope Mass Rating (CoSMR) classification using strike parallelism and joint dip or plunge of intersection" available on this link: https://www.sciencedirect.com/science/article/abs/pii/S0013795222000448

+or email me directly on dhimanrajkiran@gmail.com to get the copy of paper.

 ## Acknowledgements